Leonardo Rizzuto injured in Laval shooting

 Leonardo Rizzuto, the youngest son of the late reputed Mafia boss Vito Rizzuto, was injured in a shooting in Laval Wednesday afternoon.

-A police source confirmed to Noovo Info that Rizzuto was shot in the leg while inside a vehicle.
+A police source confirmed to Noovo Info that Rizzuto, 53, was shot in the leg while inside a vehicle.
 The shooting happened in the parking lot of the Yves Légaré Funeral Complex, near Highways 13 and 440 in Laval.

 A black Mercedes that remained at the scene Wednesday evening was riddled with at least eight bullet holes, most of them on or surrounding the front driver side window.
 The tires of the vehicle were also punctured.